StigLidu/AdaExplore/readme.md

 ## TODOs

-- [ ] The open-source release is still under construction, and we welcome feedback!
+- [ ] The open-source release is still under refinements, and we welcome feedback!

 ## Installation